SharpestProjects/TechnicalAssignments/README.md

 ## Submissions

 - Create a fork of this repository.
-Your fork will be private, however those added to this repository will be able to view it.
 Try not to look at other's forks: be authentic to yourself! -- your interpretation is unique and is what you will be evaluated on in a real world scenario.
 If you're having an issue or would like some input, bring it up in a discussion, the conversation will be much more helpful than simply reading other mentee's code alone.

 - Organize your fork. -- Make sure each submission is self-contained in its own sub-directory so it's easier to review.